 From mid-June into September, tree-ripened, rosy-cheeked Colorado peaches hold star-of-the-show status — fruit so lush and sweet it's been shipped to London, England, for sale at Harrods department store.
-More than a dozen varieties thrive in orchards stretching through the Grand Valley, from Palisade to Fruita.
+More than a dozen varieties thrive in orchards stretching through the Grand Junction area, from Palisade to Fruita.
 Peach aficionados know their favorites — Red Haven, Elberta, Sullivan, Suncrest, Hale — but friendly growers help those of us still learning peach nuances to make the proper selection for eating fresh, baking, freezing or canning.

 Bing and Lambert sweet cherries kick off the fruit season in late June, soon followed by golden apricots.
 Nectarines, raspberries, sour (pie) cherries, pears, plums and apples also appear at peak ripeness.
 Besides fresh fruit, find a broad assortment of locally made jams, jellies, sauces, syrups, salsas and dried fruit — all ideal for gifts and pantry shelves to savor until next year's harvest.